-We already have a central log server where we can collect logs of Docker containers.
-It is very common to run web servers running in containerized ecosystems.
-In this tutorial I show you how you can parse access logs of NGINX or Apache with syslog-ng.
-I also describe how visualizing NGINX access logs in Kibana can be achieved.
+Visualizing NGINX access logs in Kibana is one of my most visited post in my blog.
+It is time for a major update.
+This guide can easily be added into a central log server where someone already collects logs of Docker containers.
+Especially because it is quite common to run web servers in containerized systems.
+This tutorial shows you how to parse access logs of NGINX or Apache with syslog-ng and create ECS compatible data in Elasticsearch.
+I also describe how visualizing NGINX access logs in Kibana can be done.

-This simplified guide to logging Docker to Elasticsearch shows you how to send logs of containers into Elastic.
-Although there are many tutorials on to logging Docker to Elasticsearch, this one is different from all as it uses syslog-ng.
-Visualize them on a nice dashboard in Kibana.
-And you can download it all at the end of the post!
+A simplified guide to logging Docker to Elasticsearch.
+Although there are many tutorials about how to ship Containers logs to Elasticsearch, this one is different from all as it uses syslog-ng.
+It also works with Podman!

 Your home network might already contain some devices or systems like a home server, a WiFi router, a media player, or home automation system.
 It is a best practice creating a central syslog server and storing logs of various sources in one place.

 Update: The fail2ban and GeoIP related contents have been merged into post visualizing Fail2ban logs in Kibana.

 This post will cover the basics.
 Creating a central log server and receiving logs from an OpenWRT device.
 Please note that you can do many more.
 See the other posts I created in this subject.